thedatauser/Disaster-Response-Project/README.md

 # Execution
 To run files in this project,
-create a DisasterResponse Folder then clone the repo files into it.
+-create a DisasterResponse Folder then clone the repo files into it.
-From the command line, execute the following commands (ensure you are in the DisasterResponse folder dir): python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db python models/train_classifier.py data/DisasterResponse.db models/final_model.pkl python app/run.py
+-From the command line, execute the following commands (ensure you are in the DisasterResponse folder dir):
+  -python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+  -python models/train_classifier.py data/DisasterResponse.db models/final_model.pkl
+  -python app/run.py

 # Author and Acknowledgements
-Author - Kikelomo Obayemi
+-Author - Kikelomo Obayemi
-Acknowledgements: Appen, Udacity
+-Acknowledgements: Appen, Udacity